 What do the UK travel statistics tell us?

 The UK’s allure extends beyond its borders.
 UK residents are not the only ones who are holidaying in the UK.
-While staycations are booming, the latest figures show that the number of tourists from abroad has also been on the rise in recent years.
-More and more people from around the world are coming to experience all the country has to offer.
+While staycations are booming, the latest figures show that the number of tourists from abroad has also increased in recent years.
+More and more people worldwide are coming to experience all the country has to offer.

 Tourism to the UK thrives for a reason.
 In this in-depth article, we’ll learn more about the travel industry in the UK and the secrets behind why this country maintains its rank as one of the tourism market leaders.
 We’ll also explore what makes the UK so popular and delve into predictions for the future: Will it retain its position as a leader, or will another country take the crown?